wangxintao2002/notes/computer-architecture/memory-hierarchy.md

 # Introduction
 - Latency: The time delay between a request for data and the beginning of the data transfer.
 - Bandwidth: The amount of data that can be transferred per unit of time.
+- Footprint: The total space occupied by an application in memory.
 - The lack of significant performance of single core processors has led to slowdown in the growth of the performance gap between processors and DRAM.
 - Multicore processors need more memory bandwidth.
     - [case study]: i7-6700 can generate 2 data memory references per clock cycle with 4 cores and a 4.2 GHz clock rate.
 The i7 can generate a peak of 32.8 million 64-bit data memory references per second, that goes to 409.6 GiB/s.
+Achieved by multiporting and piplining the caches; by using three levels of caches, with two private levels per core and a shared L3 cache.
+- In memory hierarchy, the lower level memory has more capacity but higher latency and less bandwidth.
+Ideally, most requests will hit on L1 or L2 caches, each layer of hierarchy acts as a bandwidth filter.
+But when the program has large active footprint, most requests miss in L1 and L2, majority requests go to L3 or DRAM, bandwidth drops.

 # Processor Performance
 - CPU execution time = (CPU clock cycles + Memory stall cycles) x Clock cycle time